 - 3-130 Crowe

 Elena Lanza is an Associate Professor of Instruction and the course coordinator of Spanish 199: Language in Context: Contemporary Spain.
-She also has been teaching elementary and intermediate Spanish at the School of Professional Studies since 2007.
-She was the Assistant Director of the Spanish Language Program at Northwestern University between 2007-2012.
+She has been teaching elementary and intermediate Spanish at the School of Professional Studies since 2007.
+She is also the Assistant Director of the Spanish Language Program at Northwestern University.

 Her research interests are program and curricular review, assessment development, professional development, and content-based and task-based methodology.
+She is an AAPPL rater and has served as an external reviewer for Spanish language programs at the college-level.
 She has won several teaching awards and honors in different institutions.
-At Northwestern, she was named to the Faculty Honor Roll by the Associated Student Government in 2005-2006 and in 2016-2017, and she received the Distinguished Teaching Award for Undergraduate Studies at the School of Professional Studies in 2010.
-She is a Fellow at the International Studies Residential College, as well as an active member of different committees both on campus and nationally.
+At Northwestern, she was named to the Faculty Honor Roll by the Associated Student Government in 2005-2006, 2016-2017 and 2019-2020, and received the Distinguished Teaching Award for Undergraduate Studies at the School of Professional Studies in 2010.
+She is a fellow at the International Studies Residential College, as well as an active member of different committees both on campus and nationally.